alecperkey/react-hot-boilerplate/README.md

 1. Get data from source in componentWillMount, & set it to the state varaible with setState
 2. Initial render(): add table markup `<table id="my-table">` using simple map function from the data in state.
-3. Initialise as jQuery DataTable in componentDidMount `$('#my-table').DataTable()`
+3. Initialise as jQuery DataTable in componentDidMount `$('#my-table').DataTable()` -- Not invoked on the server-rendering, (so SSR needs some solution.
+Suggestions?)
 4. Optional: componentShouldUpdate logic to determine if you do/don't want to re-render depending on differences changes in props and state.
 5. componentWillUpdate:
--- (a) persist any config which might be lost from DataTable instance (what might this be?
-I don't know) -- (b) destroy table
+-- (a) persist any config which might be lost from DataTable instance (What might this be?
+Not sure yet.)
+-- (b) destroy table
 6. Re-render is called, same as step 2
-7. componentDidUpdate, initialize the new table from step 6, potentially with persisted DataTables-specific config from 5(a)
+7. componentDidUpdate, initialize the new table created in step 6, potentially with persisted DataTables-specific config from 5(a)
 8. componentWillUnmount, destroy table